 But even the little tea stops that can’t offer all that were in with a chance of winning – all they have to do is welcome bikers with open arms, rather than folded ones.

-We've given each a combined score based on the taste and price of a bacon butty, a sausage bap, a full English breakfast and the tea/coffee facilities, plus scores out of 10 for atmosphere and services.
-Scroll down for reviews of the UK's 10 best motorcycle cafés.
+We’ve given each a combined score based on the taste and price of a bacon butty, a sausage bap, a full English breakfast and the tea/coffee facilities, plus scores out of 10 for atmosphere and services.
+Scroll down for our interactive map and then for individual reviews of the UK’s 10 best motorcycle cafés.